Capsular Contracture Treatment

 An old treatment for capsular contracture was closed capsulotomy.
 The surgeon literally squeezed the implant until the capsule cracked.
 This is no longer recommended.
 Another common alternative to complete removal of the capsule (capsulectomy), is internal release of the capsule (capsulotomy).
 This has a much higher rate of recurrence but is a simpler procedure.

-A new idea in the treatment of capsular contracture is the addition of acelular dermal matrix (ADM).
+A modern tool in the treatment of capsular contracture is the addition of acellular dermal matrix (ADM).
 This is a sling of dermal tissue that is placed around a portion of the implant to disrupt the scar forces that contribute to capsular contracture.
 The early studies would suggest that this is a very effective and exciting new option for those cases of difficult capsular contracture, decreasing the rates of recurrence to as low as 1 – 2 %.
 The downside is expense.
 These ADM products are quite expensive.

 When is the addition of ADM for capsular contracture most useful?